-On a consolidated basis, we had cash and cash equivalents of \$461,000 at June 30, 2006 of which \$441,000 was held by BioCheck.
+On a consolidated basis, we had cash and cash equivalents of \$677,000 at September 30, 2006 of which \$656,000 was held by BioCheck.
 Since BioCheck has been and is expected to continue to be cash flow positive, management believes that its cash will be sufficient to sustain its operating activities.

-The cash held by the OXIS parent company was \$20,000 at June 30, 2006.
+The cash held by the OXIS parent company was \$21,000 at September 30, 2006.
 OXIS cannot access the cash held by its majority-held subsidiary, BioCheck, to pay for the corporate purposes of the OXIS parent company.
-We have incurred negative operating cash flows of \$0.7 million during the six months ended June 30, 2006.
-Our cash is not sufficient to sustain our operations through the third quarter of 2006 without additional financings.
-We are seeking debt and equity financings to obtain sufficient funds to sustain operations, implement our marketing campaign and purchase the remaining 49% of BioCheck for approximately \$3.0 million.
-We plan to increase revenues by our marketing campaign and the introduction of new products.
-However, we cannot assure you that we will successfully obtain debt or equity financing, if any, sufficient to finance our goals or that we will increase product related revenues as such events are subject to factors beyond our control.
-If we are unable to raise additional capital in the third quarter of 2006, we will have to curtail or cease operations.
+We have incurred negative operating cash flows of \$0.5 million during the nine months ended September 30, 2006.
+The OXIS parent company incurred negative operating cash flows of \$0.9 million during the first nine months of 2006.
+Our cash may not be sufficient to sustain our operations through the first quarter of 2007 without additional financings.
+We obtained debt financing in which we received proceeds of \$1,350,000 subsequent to September 30, 2006 and are seeking equity financing to obtain sufficient funds to sustain operations and purchase the remaining 49% of BioCheck for approximately \$3.0 million.
+From the aforementioned debt financing, \$635,000 was used to repay existing debt, accrued interest and related legal fees.
+We plan to increase revenues by introducing new products.
+However, we cannot assure you that we will successfully obtain equity financing, if any, sufficient to finance our goals or that we will increase product related revenues as such events are subject to factors beyond our control.
+If we are unable to raise additional capital in 2007, we will have to curtail or cease operations.